Datebook Listing from the SF Chronicle for January 20, 1970

 April 14, 1970 Red Wing/Red Truck/Daybreak

-Red Wing may have been the band Redwing, a Sacramento group that arose from the New Breed and then Glad.
+Red Wing was almost certainly the band Redwing, a Sacramento group that arose from the New Breed and then Glad.

 April 21, 1970 Odyssey/Throckmorton/Tower of Power

-This was probably the second Tower of Power audition show, as I think the first one was several months earlier (see December 1969).
+This was probably the second Tower of Power audition show, as I think the first one was a few months months earlier (see January 27, 1970).
 More than any other group, Tower of Power was the band whose career was made by the Fillmore West auditions and in turn left a lasting musical legacy.
+I believe this audition was to prove to BGP that they were ready for prime time.
+Apparently, they passed the test, since their first Graham-sponsored show seems to be opening for Jimi Hendrix at Berkeley Community Theater on May 30, 1970.

 October 26, 1970 Dave Van Ronk/Lamb/Fourth Way/Equinox